malikdreamy/E-Commerce-from-scratch/README.md

    Accept payments from all major credit card issuers.
 Also accept Bitcoin!
 The Ecommerce site is also hosted over SSL so all payments to Square are secure and encrypted.

+7. Communiate With Customers
+   Easily communiate with customers!
+A customer can send an email to your email through the Contact Us and it goes straight to any email you choose.
+   Get real time questions and comments directly from your customer!

 Technologies Used
 Backend: Node.js, Express.js, Cloudinary, EJS, Sendgrid, Square, tryspeed